 Spending a whole weekend on your lawn trying to hock your stuff to a bunch of thrifty strangers is probably not your idea of fun.
 Forget the yard sale and offer your stuff to your friends or family.

 People who know you well and trust you are more likely to take your used stuff off your hands.
-Send out an email or text to your friends and family with a list of the things up for grabs, along with some pictures.
+Send out an email or text to your friends and family with a list of the things up for grabs.

 If none of them are in the market for a headboard and bed frame, they probably know someone who does need one.